robiso/translation-german/README.md

 <br><br>

+Translation author: Maša Pogorevc
-This plugin adds dutch translations to the WonderCMS admin area.
+This plugin adds German translations to the WonderCMS Settings/admin area.

 ![](https://images.stanisic.nl/5oBG9Zaw/qU1dXIyr)

 ## How to use
 1. Login to your WonderCMS website.
 2. Click "Settings" and click "Plugins".
-3. Enter the repo url (`https://github.com/StephanStanisic/zlanguage-nl_NL`) at the bottom of the page and click "Add".
 3. Find plugin in the list and click "install".

 ## How this works